0xKayala/A-to-Z-Vulnerabilities/README.md

 4) Denial of Service

 The SolarWinds Orion attack in which highly targeted malicious updates were distributed to more than 18,000 organizations is one of the most significant breaches of this nature.

+## Security Logging and Monitoring Failures

+Security logging and monitoring failures are frequently a factor in major security incidents.
+The BIG-IP system includes advanced logging and monitoring functionality and provides security features to protect against attacks that can result from insufficient system and application logging and monitoring.
+Failure to sufficiently log, monitor, or report security events, such as login attempts, makes suspicious behavior difficult to detect and significantly raises the likelihood that an attacker can successfully exploit your application.
+For example, an attacker may probe your application or software components for known vulnerabilities over a period.
+Allowing such probes to continue undetected increases the likelihood that the attacker ultimately finds a vulnerability and successfully exploits the flaw.

 ## Vulnerable and Outdated components